 - The Venture Bros.: Basically every Monarch henchman, every time they talk.
 When the Flying Cocoon's engines failed mid-flight, none of them were willing to go into the engine room to fix it because "that place is spooky, man."
 21 and 24 are kind of borderline.
 21, at least, is completely clueless to his costume's features (like functioning wings and night vision).

 - Kim Possible: Shego, despite being The Dragon.
 She'd much rather lounge around painting her nails or reading magazines while snarking at Dr. Drakken, though when she does get motivated (usually by Kim's arrival), she can be quite the dangerous villain.
+She's also much more competent than Drakken himself, and contents herself to be The Dragon because she (usually) is too unmotivated to become the Big Bad in her own right.
+One Bad Future shows that it's a very bad thing when she gets motivated enough.

 - Avatar: The Last Airbender: Emotionless Girl Mai fills this role.
 An example of this is during the Season Two Finale when confronted by Toph and Sokka, she decided not to put up a fight at all.